William McChesney Martin: Chairman of the Federal Reserve Board

 After the presidential election of 1960, Republican Party candidate Richard Nixon blamed his defeat on Martin's tight-money policies.

 Martin was elected to the American Academy of Arts and Sciences in 1963 and the American Philosophical Society in 1972.

-In 1966 he underwent successful prostate surgery.
+In 1966, he underwent successful prostate surgery.

-Externally, Martin was perceived to be the dominant decision-maker at the Fed but this is only a perception.
+Martin was often viewed as a key decision-maker at the Fed, although some have debated the extent of his influence.
 Throughout his tenure, he defended the right of the Fed to take actions that would sometimes conflict with presidential goals.
 He regularly asserted that the Fed is responsible to the US Congress and not to the White House.
-Lacking confidence in Martin, Richard Nixon expected him to resign at the outset of the new administration in 1969, but Martin chose to remain in his post.
+Richard Nixon anticipated Martin's resignation at the beginning of his administration in 1969, but Martin chose to remain in his post.
 Pursuing a tight-money policy to suppress inflation, by mid-1969 Martin ran afoul of Nixon's concern that the Fed was in danger of pushing the nation into economic recession, a belief that had been publicly stated by conservative economist Milton Friedman.
 At a White House meeting on October 15, 1969, Nixon confronted Martin over his tight-money policy, but Martin declined to yield.
 Two days later, the White House announced that Arthur Burns would replace Martin as chairman of the Federal Reserve on Feb.
 1, 1970.

-Martin ended his tenure as Chairman of the Board of Governors on January 30, 1970.
-On that day, his career in public service ended, but he continued to work, holding a variety of directorships of corporations and nonprofit institutions, such as the Rockefeller Brothers Fund.
+Martin ended his tenure as chairman of the Board of Governors on January 30, 1970.
+After his tenure at the Federal Reserve, Martin held directorships in various corporations and nonprofit organizations, such as the Rockefeller Brothers Fund.

 Martin was an avid tennis player who played tennis nearly every day on the tennis court located outside the Federal Reserve Board Building in Washington, D.C.
 Martin would go on to serve as president of the National Tennis Foundation and chair of the International Tennis Hall of Fame after retiring from the Federal Reserve.

 He died of a heart attack at his home in Washington, D.C., on July 28, 1998, at the age of 91.